Sarcopenia

 Yes.
 In most cases, exercise is one of the main treatments for sarcopenia.
 The key is choosing the right starting point and progressing safely.

-If you also have joint pain, poor balance, heart or lung issues, or a recent illness, your plan may need to be modified.
+If you also have joint pain, poor balance, heart or lung issues, diabetes, or a recent illness, your plan may need to be modified.
 That does not mean avoiding exercise.
 Instead, it means matching the program to your current capacity and building up step by step.

-Detailed Physiotherapy Treatment for Sarcopenia
+Detailed Physiotherapy and Exercise Physiology Management for Sarcopenia

 Your physiotherapist may recommend:

-- a baseline strength and function assessment
+- a baseline pain, balance, mobility, and function assessment

 - walking progression or return-to-activity advice

+Many people do better with a structured plan than with random exercise.
 The program should be challenging enough to stimulate improvement, while still being safe and realistic for your current level.

 How Long Does It Take to Improve Sarcopenia?